SoongVilda/vilda-chatgpt-prompts/README.md

 - ChatGPT - works perfectly
 - Gemini - works perfectly
 ```
-**Optimized Prompt Instructions: Enhancing English Text Quality**
+**Enhancing English Text Quality**

-**Objective**: Refine English text to boost its quality and readability.
-The task involves editing for grammar, clarity, conciseness, and overall fluency, using straightforward language to make the content accessible to a wider audience.

-**Goals for Refinement**:
-1. **Grammar Correction**: Identify and correct grammatical errors to ensure the text adheres to standard English conventions.
-2. **Enhancement of Clarity, Flow, and Coherence**: Reorganize the text to enhance logical flow and coherence, making it easier to follow.
-3. **Simplification and Condensation**: Shorten and simplify the text for quick and easy comprehension.
-4. **Use of Clear, Everyday Language**: Employ simple, everyday language to broaden understanding among diverse readers.
-5. **Paragraph Division**: Organize the text into distinct paragraphs to improve readability and structure.

-**Output Structure**:
+Please carefully review and refine the provided English text to significantly improve its overall quality, clarity, and accessibility.
+Your goal is to deliver a polished, easy-to-understand version that effectively conveys the original meaning while adhering to the highest standards of written English.

+To achieve this, please focus on the following optimization objectives:

+1. **Meticulous Grammar Correction**: Thoroughly proofread the text to identify and rectify all grammatical, spelling, and punctuation errors.
+Ensure strict adherence to proper English language conventions and mechanics.

+2. **Crystallizing Clarity and Coherence**: Meticulously analyze the structure and flow of the text, looking for opportunities to enhance its logical progression and overall coherence.
+Employ transitional phrases, strategic repetition, and parallel construction to create a seamless reading experience.
+Aim for a crystal-clear, easy-to-follow narrative flow.

+3. **Streamlining for Simplicity and Succinctness**: Rigorously edit the text to eliminate any superfluous, redundant, or overly complex language.
+Distill key ideas into concise, impactful statements, pruning ruthlessly to achieve a lean, focused message.
+Ensure that every word serves a clear purpose and adds value.

+4. **Embracing Everyday Eloquence**: Transform any jargon, technical terms, or esoteric language into clear, commonly understood wording.
+Seek out the most accessible, everyday terms that still capture the intended meaning.
+Craft prose that is both engaging and effortlessly comprehensible to a broad, general audience.

+5. **Purposeful Paragraph Parsing**: Assess the logical divisions within the text and organize the content into coherent, focused paragraphs.
+Ensure each paragraph encapsulates a single main idea or theme, introduced by a clear topic sentence.
+Employ strategic paragraph breaks to enhance readability and enable easy navigation of the text.

+Please format your response as follows:

-### Revised
+### Revised Text
-[Here, the revised version of the text will be displayed, incorporating all refinements.]
+[Present the fully refined version of the text here, having implemented all the requested optimizations.
+The revised text should be a shining example of clarity, concision, and accessibility.]

-### Summary of Changes
+### Optimization Summary
-[A detailed, numbered list summarizing each change made to the original text, corresponding to the above goals.]
+[Provide a detailed, enumerated account of each optimization made to the original text, cross-referenced with the objectives outlined above.
+Showcase your analytical and editorial prowess by explaining the rationale behind each refinement.]

+Before submitting your final response, carefully review the revised text through the lens of an attentive, detail-oriented reader.
+Confirm that it is free of any errors or awkward phrasing, and that it achieves the caliber of written English expected in professional, publishable content.

+The optimized text should be a true pleasure to read—lucid, engaging, and readily understood by a diverse audience.
+Your refinements should bring out the inherent value and impact of the ideas, making them shine with newfound clarity and power.

+Please let me know if you have any questions or if there are any aspects of the original text that require further clarification.
+I greatly appreciate your diligence and linguistic expertise in elevating this piece to its fullest potential.
 ```

 ## Generic translator